Affiliate links on Android Authority may earn us a commission. Learn more.

 Android 3.0 Honeycomb delivers a more desktop like experience than earlier versions of Android.
 The operating system comes with a System Bar to access OS notifications, status and other important pieces of information.
 There is also an Action Bar for control over applications.
 From a design perspective, Honeycomb seems to resemble a traditional operating systems more than other mobile platforms.
 While there are no Android Honeycomb Tablets released yet, the above mentioned features of Honeycomb could go a long way in improving productivity.

 One of the biggest issues that people have with tablets, and touch screens in general, is the lack of a physical qwerty keyboard.
-Old habits die hard, but thanks to some great repositioning, and making the keys substantially larger, the experience has been vastly improved.
+New habits die hard, but thanks to some great repositioning, and making the keys substantially larger, the experience has been vastly improved.
 Apple tried to remedy this by offering up an accessory with a physical keyboard to make the experience less painful with the Ipad, whereas Google, on has done a lot of work improving the on-screen keyboard by modifying placement, size, and positioning them differently.
 Early hands-on reviews of the keyboard have been overwhelmingly positive.

 Honeycomb was designed with tablets in mind, the tabs are easy to access and don’t take up much room on the screen.
 In Honeycomb, you will now be able to sync them with Google Chrome along with other data currently supported by Chrome sync.
 For those that often switch between devices, this should be a welcome addition.
 Google has spent considerable time updating the browsing experience in Android 3.0.
 Users will find a full browser with the ability to open tabs in the same window just as they would on the desktop.
 Whenever privacy is required, users can run in “Incognito mode” for private browsing.